CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LabIntrov2.md

      ![Enter Your Password](../Images/sc900-image-2.png)

+ >> **Kindly note:** If you're asked to enter a Temporary Access Pass instead of a Password when signing in to the Azure portal, don't worry—it refers to the same credential.
+You can find it under the **Environment Details** tab.

 ## Steps to Proceed with MFA Setup if "Ask Later" Option is Not Visible

 1. At the **"More information required"** prompt, select **Next**.